History & Tradition

 comfort to patients and family members.
 When faced with difficult decisions,

-of spiritual comfort and support.
+comfort and support.

 Where We Started

 The Henderson Hospital was originally constructed in the summer of 1944